MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Education breeds confidence.
-Confidence breeds hope.
-Hope breeds peace.
+> Why fit in when you were born to stand out?
-> -- Confucius
+> -- Dr. Seuss